aksaeri/site-aisafety-aus/content/_index.md

       text: |-
         <br>

-        Learn about AI Alignment and/or Governance in an 8 week course designed by [BlueDot Impact](https://aisafetyfundamentals.com/), and coordinated by Australians.
+        Learn about AI Alignment and/or AI Governance in an 8 week course designed by [BlueDot Impact](https://aisafetyfundamentals.com/), and coordinated by Australian experts.

         <br>

       cta:
         label: Express interest
         url: 'https://aisafety.org.au/fundamentals-eoi'